Duhlata: Description

 The name of the cave originated from the sounds of the wind through its entrance, from Bulgarian духам (transl. duham), meaning to whistle.
 Duhlata is 18,200 m long and 53 m deep.
 The cave is well studied and mapped and boasts great diversity of speleothems.
 Duhlata is one of the most complex cave systems in Bulgaria and was created by underground currents of the Struma River.
 It is a maze of tunnels, galleries, underground lakes, waterfalls and sinter formations situated at seven levels.
 There are six subterranean rivers.
+The first map of the cave was created by Vasko Georgiev, a rock climber in 1960s.

 It is home to 22 species of known animal species, including six bat species.
 The stygofauna include 11 Copepods, 2 Amphipoda, 1 Syncarida and 1 Acari species, and the only species of the troglofauna is the pseudoscorpion Neobisium kwartirnikovi.
 The diversity of worms (Nematoda, Oligochaeta), snails (Mollusca) and seed shrimps (Ostracoda) has not been studied.

 Access to the cave is restricted.
 Duhlata can be visited only by researchers or experienced cavers with permission by Vitosha Nature Park Directorate.